pineconedata/pineconedata.github.io/_posts/2024-08-12-basketball-select-ml-ols.md

 You might notice that the first three assumptions pertain to the features and the last three assumptions pertain to the residuals.
 Residuals are the difference between the predicted target variable and the actual target variable.
 This means that we must be able to generate predictions and therefore have trained the model before evaluating those assumptions.
 So we can go through each of the first three assumptions (linearity, no multicollinearity, and weak exogeneity) today and will leave the other three for a future article.

 ### Linearity
 The first assumption we'll look at is whether the relationship between the independent and dependent variables is linear.
-Looking at the basic OLS linear regression equation from the [earlier section](#model-characteristics), we can see that the coefficients (parameters), random error, and variables are linear.
 Linear regression models can model curvature to some extent (in the variables, not the parameters), but for today we'll focus on a strictly linear relationship.

 There are a few common methods to detect linearity: